HariSekhon/spark-apps/README.md

 ### Usage ###

-The given data path may be a directory, a file glob or comma separated list and can decompress formats for which Hadoop natively supports such as .gz / .bz2, but does not support recursion at this time and the Spark job will error out if it detects subdirectories.
+The given data path may be a directory, a file glob or comma separated list and can decompress formats for which Hadoop natively supports such as .gz / .bz2, and also supports directory recursion.

 The order of the arguments is important here:
 ```